kevinkang88/venice/README.md

 Venice School was built to demonstrate the use of simple partials, APIs, widgets, simple front end frameworks, and templating engine in Rails.
+User is Able to see the list of current promotions, and purchase them

 ## Technologies behind Venice School